School and Community Center

 A "pen-pal” program between children of Hudson and children living in Ketermaya has been established to nurture the reading and writing skills of both communities while inspiring their well-being through the development of friendship.

-The first connection through a video call introduced the children of Hudson and Ketermaya.
-They learned quickly that they share a common love for soccer, dance & singing songs and even enjoy some of the same foods.
+The first connection through a video call introduced the children of Hudson and Ketermaya in June of 2017.
+The children discovered quickly that they share a common love for sports, dance, singing songs and even enjoy some of the same foods.
 Hudson students sent a group letter by post reinforcing their enthusiasm to be connected with their new friends across the world.
-Each child in Ketermaya will write an introductory letter about themselves to be matched with a Hudson student at the beginning of the school year, September 2017.
+Each child in the 5th grade at the Montgomery C. Smith Hudson Intermediate School wrote introduction letters to the children in Ketermaya.
+The Ketermaya children worked with volunteers from AUB (American University of Beirut) to craft responses to their letters.
+AUB students translated these letters written in Arabic, into English.
 Translated letters will go back and forth between the children each quarter of the school year.

 Hudson Muslim Youth